DC293/DC293.github.io/_machine-learning/K-nearest_neighbors.md

 cars_dataframe_norm = dict(zip(cars['CarName'], normalised_data.values.tolist()))
 ```
 ### Z-score normalisation
 Z-score normalisation provides an alternative to deal with data containing outliers.
+Instead of using the minimum and maximum of the dataset, we use the mean and standard deviation of the variable.
+If a value is equal to the mean it will be normalised to 0.
+If it is below the mean, it will be a negative number, and if it is above the mean it will be a positive number.
+How large those positive and negative numbers depends on the standard deviation.
+If the original data had a large standard deviation, the normalised values will be grouped closer to 0.

 $$
 Z = \frac{X - \mu}{\sigma}
 $$

 Where:
-$X$ is the original value
+  - $X$ is the original value
-$\mu$ is the mean of the dataset
+  - $\mu$ is the mean of the dataset
-$\sigma$ is the standard deviation of the dataset
+  - $\sigma$ is the standard deviation of the dataset

 ## Finding nearest neighbours
 In order to classify our unknown datapoint we need to determine the datapoints closest to it.
 To do this, we calculate the [distance between the points](/machine-learning/Distance/).
 We will use the Eculidean distance, which calculates the shortest distance.
 This method also allows us to use as many dimensions as we want, so we can add further variables to our model.